 - 2.1 We will follow the procedures set out in the Cambridgeshire Local Safeguarding Children Board "Inter-Agency Procedures".
-A copy of these procedures can be found on the LSCB website www.cambslscb.org.uk - 2.2 The Designated Safeguarding Lead for Child Protection is: Richard Brown - 2.3 The following members of staff will also receive the Designated Person training: Kay Neish - 2.4 The nominated governor for Safeguarding and Child Protection is: Brendan Reid - 2.4.1 Governing bodies, proprietors and management committees should appoint a senior member of staff, from the leadership team, to the role of Designated
+A copy of these procedures can be found on the LSCB website: http://cambridgeshirescb.proceduresonline.com/chapters/contents.html - 2.2 The Designated Safeguarding Lead for Child Protection is: - 2.3 The following members of staff have also received the Designated Person training: - 2.4 The nominated governor for Safeguarding and Child Protection is:

-- Safeguarding Lead (DSL).
+- 2.4.1 Governing bodies, proprietors and management committees should appoint a senior member of staff, from the leadership team, to the role of Designated Safeguarding Lead (DSL).
 The DSL should take lead responsibility for safeguarding and child protection. - 2.4.2 The DSL should have the appropriate status and authority within the school to carry out the duties of the post.
 They should be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters.
-(See Keeping Children Safe in Education, Annex B) - 2.4.3 The activities of the DSL can be delegated to appropriately-trained deputies (Designated Personnel DP). - 2.4.4 The lead responsibility for child protection remains with the DSL and cannot be delegated. - 2.4.5 The DSL and DPs should undergo the two day training provided by the Education Child Protection Service - 2.4.6 This training should be updated every two years. - 2.4.7 In addition to the formal training set out above the DSL and DPs should refresh their knowledge and skills e.g. via bulletins, meetings or further reading at least annually. - 2.4.8 Governing bodies should also ensure that every member of staff, paid and unpaid, and the governing body knows who the Designated Personnel are and the procedures for passing on concerns from the point of induction. - 2.4.9 Keeping Children Safe in Education sates "During term time the designated safeguarding lead (Or a deputy) should always be available (during school or college hours) for staff to discuss any safeguarding concerns.
-Whilst generally speaking the designated safeguarding lead (or deputy) would be expected to be available in person, it is a matter for individual schools and colleges to define what "available" means". - 2.4.10 Governing bodies should ensure that DSLs and DPs take advice from a child protection specialist when managing complex cases.
-The Designated Personnel have access to both the Advice Line run by the Education Child Protection Service and Children's Social Care.
+(See Keeping Children Safe in Education, Annex B) - 2.4.3 The activities of the DSL can be delegated to appropriately-trained deputies (Designated Personnel, DP). - 2.4.4 The lead responsibility for child protection remains with the DSL and cannot be delegated. - 2.4.5 The DSL and DPs should undergo the two day training provided by the Education Child Protection Service - 2.4.6 This training should be updated every two years. - 2.4.7 In addition to the formal training set out above the DSL and DPs should refresh their knowledge and skills e.g. via bulletins, meetings or further reading at least annually. - 2.4.8 Governing bodies should also ensure that every member of staff, paid and unpaid, and the governing body knows who the Designated Personnel are and the procedures for passing on concerns from the point of induction. - (you can state here what those arrangements would be) - 2.4.9 Keeping Children Safe in Education states "During term time the designated safeguarding lead (Or a deputy) should always be available (during school or college hours) for staff to discuss any safeguarding concerns.
+Whilst generally speaking the designated safeguarding lead (or deputy) would be expected to be available in person, it is a matter for individual schools and colleges to define what "available" means". - You should set out here what your contingency/cover arrangements are - 2.4.10 Governing bodies should ensure that DSLs and DPs take advice from a child protection specialist when managing complex cases.
+The Designated Personnel have access to professional consultations with staff working in the Multi-agency Safeguarding Hub (MASH).
 The Emergency Duty Team (out of hours) is also available.
 Contact numbers are found in Appendix B. - 2.4.11 Governing bodies should consider having a nominated governor for safeguarding and child protection who has undertaken appropriate training - 2.4.12 Governing bodies should ensure every member of staff and every governor knows: - the name of the designated person/s and their role - how to identify the signs of abuse and neglect - how to pass on and record concerns about a pupil - that they have an individual responsibility to be alert to the signs and indicators of abuse and for referring child protection concerns to the DSL/DP